lmcai/PhyloHerb/README.md

 To process large datasets (>20 sp), high performance cluster is recommended.
 Mac and PC can suffer from insufficient memory during the assembly, alignment, or phylogenetic reconstruction.
 Installation instructions for some of the following software can be found [here](/botany2021_tutorial/README.md).

 ### PhyloHerb
 The core function of `phyloherb.py` is to extract orthologous genetic regions from preexisting assemblies.
 It also provides utility functions for phylogenomic data curation.
-We also include an example dataset of five species for practicing.
-To download PhyloHerb, you can download it as zip or use `git`:
+To install PhyloHerb, you simply download it use `git` or decompressing the zip file:

 ```
 git clone https://github.com/lmcai/PhyloHerb.git